NickHMetzler/Air-Bot/ReadMe.md

 ## Contributions

    Contributions to the Bot are welcome!

-If you encounter any issues or have suggestions for enhancements, please submit them via the GitHub repository's issue tracker or contact me directly if you wish to be part of the team.
+   If you encounter any issues or have suggestions for enhancements, please submit them either via the GitHub repository's issue tracker or on my [Discord Server](https://discord.gg/pD368UGSJ6).

+   If you wish to be part of the team or help contribute to this project you can view the requirements and submit an application on my [Discord Server](https://discord.gg/pD368UGSJ6).